FALL IN MOOSE RIVER, MAINE

 With the autumn leaves popping, it’s a perfect time to drive up U.S. Route 201 a pretty good way, up past Jackman and Wood Pond.
 There, you’ll happen on beautiful little Moose River, Maine, population 219.
 Located about 10 miles as the crow flies from the Canadian border, the little town is everything simple and natural that a harried city dweller could imagine about such a bucolic place.

 Being a little backwater has some disadvantages.
 Too small for municipal buildings, the town officials are expected to greet the public and transact the town’s business from their homes.
 That’s what Elizabeth Bell, the town clerk, did.
 One January day in 2004, Linda Rodriguez – who had just moved there from Arizona and perhaps was unfamiliar with the concept of winter – was leaving Elizabeth’s home cum office when she slipped on the steps.
 Unfortunately, the handrail was missing.
 Liz had noticed it was wobbly, and her hubby removed it for repair.
-Being a spouse of the male persuasion, he hadn’t quite gotten around to fix it yet.
+Being a spouse of the male persuasion, he hadn’t quite gotten around to fixing it yet.
 The playoffs were on the weekend before, you know.

 Liz didn’t have homeowners’ insurance against claims for personal injury because she believed “neighbors don’t sue… neighbors.”
 Sadly, it turned out that some of them – the ones from Arizona – do.
-Liz defended by claiming that she was protected by governmental employee immunity.
+Liz defended herself by claiming that she was protected by governmental employee immunity.
 The Town, on the other hand, argued it was her house, and the Town had no control over it, so it had no liability.
 Even in friendly small towns in rural Maine, it’s “every dog for himself” when the subpoenas start flying.